 Her repertoire is particularly diverse, ranging from core classical music to twentieth century and contemporary music in a wide variety of genres.
 Appearing as a concert pianist in over 30 countries, she has premiered many compositions by young and eminent composers.

-Chrysi has served as the Artistic Coordinator of CCRMA (Stanford University, Palo Alto, California) and she currently sits on the board of the International Computer Music Association (ICMA).
+Chrysi has served as the Artistic Coordinator of CCRMA (Stanford University, Palo Alto, California) and currently sits on the board of the International Computer Music Association (ICMA).